 This can be demonstrated by considering Kuhn’s example of Darwin’s theory of evolution by natural selection.
 Prior to formulating this theory, the idea of evolution had already been suggested and had been discussed for decades.
 The element of Darwin’s theory that faced the most difficulty was that he proposed an alternative to the teleological view of evolution – the view that evolution is purpose, or goal driven.
 Theories of evolution prior to Darwin relied upon the existence of a creator, i.e. God, who set in motion the purpose, or goals, that evolution worked towards (Kuhn, 1970, p.171-172).
 This forced people to ask ‘what could ‘evolution,’, ‘development,’ and ‘progress’ mean in the absence of a specified goal?’ (ibid.).
 In other words, for science to make progress in light of Darwin’s theory, it became necessary to answer philosophical questionsPhilosophy and normativity

 A further element of philosophy that is important to science is concerned with normativity.
 While science, in general, is considered descriptive, i.e. it describes the world as it is but does not prescribe action.
-Some sciences, such as the applied sciences, are normative in the sense that they aim to put in place norms, such as in the science of educational psychology where it would aim to put in places norms surrounding learning and teaching in light of evidence from empirical experiment and observation (Thagard, 2009).
+Some sciences, such as the applied sciences, are normative in the sense that they aim to put in place norms, such as in the science of educational psychology which aims to put in places norms surrounding learning and teaching in light of evidence from empirical experiment and observation (Thagard, 2009).
 LIS can also be seen as having an applied element in that it aims to put in place norms for practice, such as, for example, how we should best make information discoverable to library users in light of empirical evidence from information seeking behaviour studies.

 We can, also, go deeper, and ask: why it is a norm in the first place that we should seek to improve the discoverability of information?
 This can also be related to Hume’s famous ‘is/ought’ problem.
 Hume argued that when we move from a descriptive claim to a normative claim, we are committing a logical fallacy as there is nothing in the descriptive claim that suggests anything normative (Cohon, 2017).
 To move from descriptive to normative there must be a logical argument provided to justify the move.
 Once this move has been made, answering these normative questions is best carried out within the philosophical framework.